 A graduated response for learning difficulties and special educational needs is in place and support is targeted wherever it is most needed at any one time.
-When a student has been identified as having special educational needs, the curriculum and learning environment will be further adapted by the class/subject teacher to enable students to access the curriculum more easily.
+When a student has been identified as having special educational needs, the curriculum and learning environment will be further adapted by the class/subject teacher to enable students to access the curriculum y.
 These adaptations may include strategies suggested by the Head of Learning Development and/or external specialists.
-Students may also be provided with specialised resources (funded by parents) and/or some additional adult help (this is from generalist Teaching Assistants who are in some classes) within the classroom (from within the school current resources).
+Students may also be provided with specialised resources (funded by parents) and/or some additional adult help in some of their classes (from generalist Teaching Assistants) allocated from within the school current resources).
 Intervention activities/programmes may also be suggested and be put in place outside the classroom such as homework club for girls from years 5-11, 1:1 reading for at lunch time for prep students.